omgovardhane/omgovardhane/README.md

 As a result I'm a **Data Scientist** by profession with about **3 Years professional experience** in shipping, insurance, air cargo and customer service industry.
 I develop, test and deploy customer focused solutions leveraging industry data with the help of **data analysis**, **machine learning** models or case specific **AI** solutions.
 **I love debugging and developing end to end backend pipelines.**

 ---

+## What have I done and can do ?

+Develope, deploye and maintain - ML models - APIs with Flask, FastAPI

+---